How would your life change if you could embrace the wild and sensitive part of yourself?

 Yes, this is me!

 Why don't I work directly with children?
 Children who are struggling with dysregulated behaviors and emotions need more intensive interventions than I can provide in weekly online sessions.
-However, the many hours you are with them during the week, combined with the work we do together, can help you better understand and meet the underlying needs driving their behavior, and bring more regulation to their nervous system...and yours!
-(NOTE: See group learning cohorts and coaching groups.)
+However, the many hours you are with them, combined with the work we do together, can help you better understand how bring more regulation to their nervous system and your own.
+I highly recommend reviewing my referral page for direct work with your child.

 Do you have a wild and/or sensitive child?